 People of the Fourth Color of the Wine

-Orange wines are a niche in terms of the market and its lovers.
-First of all, the vinification is a long and expensive sport, so it will never become mainstream.
+Orange wines are a niche in terms of the market and their lovers.
+First of all, vinification is a long and expensive sport, so it will never become mainstream.
 Furthermore, the number of lovers of such wines is growing (and these people are forever lost to fresh white wines).

-What most fascinates me personally is the fact that you can testify that the characteristics of the wines match the personalities of their winemakers.
+What fascinates me is that you can testify that the characteristics of the wines match the personalities of their winemakers.
 Incredible, but true!

 How to Enjoy This Type of Wine?

 You need to drink, drink, drink!
-The more wine you drink, the more you will understand – about the grape variety, about the process of making wine, about particular philosophies, about different styles, about winemakers, about life in general.
+The more wine you drink, the more you will understand – about the grape variety, the process of making wine, particular philosophies, different styles, winemakers, about life in general.